mkner/robo-util/README.md

 and related applications.

 This toolkit contains mapping, bounding and conversion functions\
-for the development of mobile robotic units and systems that are\
+for the development of mobile robotic software and systems that are\
 frequently needed and convenient to have in one place